 Cultural Connection, Rock Art and Artefacts

-Most Boomerangs are also used for spiritual and cultural practise.
+Most Boomerangs are also used for spiritual and cultural practice.
 They are used in song dance as a musical instrument and also to tell a story.
-All Boomerangs have a spiritual aspect attached.
+All Boomerangs have a spiritual aspect attached to them.
 The Cross – Boomerang was not for hunting, but used in order to pass on a story.
-Think of it like a prop in a play.
-The prop helps to explain an important aspect of the story with drama so to have more impact on the viewer.
+Think of it as a prop in a play.
+The prop helps to explain an important aspect of the story with drama so to have more impact on the audience.
 The idea of the Boomerang was originally given to aboriginal ancestors through the culture and lore itself and is told in stories and lore across the country.
 The connection of the Boomerang to aboriginal culture is like a Christians connection to a wooden cross.
-There is meaning and story behind that symbol.
-Aboriginal people have been making ancient tools for tens of thousands of years that all have spiritual and symbolic meaning.
+The symbol has meaning and story.
+Aboriginal people have been making ancient tools for tens of thousands of years, and they all have a spiritual and symbolic meaning.

 With over 100,000 rock art sites across Australia, more than anywhere else in the world, Boomerangs are well illustrated.
 There are also many unknown or not seen rock art sites.
 There are paintings of Boomerangs at sites that have been dated over 50,000 years old.
 Dates for rock art sites in Kakadu are still being determined after decades of research.
 Many academics suggest they are the oldest examples of rock art in the world.

 There are battle scenes in Rock Art that depict Boomerangs.
-Rock Art in many areas are still yet to be determined.
+Rock Art in many areas are still yet to be determined after years of research.
 The dates for the unique Kimberley Gwion Gwion Art are still unknown.
-One thing the evidence now tells us, is that aboriginal people painted the rock art, not no foreign visitors.
-The same style of Rock Art has been found in places it should not be and only proves Aboriginal origin.
-These findings stand out just like the majority of aboriginal evidence does.
+One thing the evidence now tells us is that aboriginal people painted that rock art, not no other foreign visitors.
+The same style of Rock Art is still painted today by the traditional people of the area and has now been shown to the western world in other extended areas confirming their Aboriginal origin.

-There are depictions of Boomerangs in Arnhem land N.T, In Canarvon Gorge Qld and many more sites across Australia that clearly show the connection the Boomerang has to the Original people.
-Petroglyphs sites across Australia predate Sumerian tablets or Egyptian text up to ten times also hold images of Boomerangs.
+There are depictions of Boomerangs in Arnhem land N.T, In Carnarvon Gorge Qld and many more sites across Australia that clearly shows the connection the Boomerang has to the Original people.
+Petroglyphs sites across Australia that predate Sumerian tablets or Egyptian text up to ten times also hold images of Boomerangs.

-Evidence now shows that aboriginal people already inhabited arid Australia and as far as the Flinders Rangers (South Australia) 50,000 years ago.
-Kakadu Western has one of the biggest collection of artefacts in the world with dates of 60,000 years old.
-Included is the oldest ground axe in the world.
-[Throughout Australasia ground axes are found at ages greater than 20,000 years; in Europe, Africa and West Asia, the oldest ground axes are 8,000-9,000 years old]
+Aboriginal people already inhabited arid Australia and as far as the Flinders Ranges (South Australia) 50,000 years ago.
+Kakadu Western Australia has one of the biggest collection of artifacts in the world with dates of 65,000 years old.

 Aboriginal people are still here to tell their story today.
-The overwhelming evidence they have left behind clearly stands above a one time find in Poland 30 years ago.
-Findings of a piece of Ivory not a great deal older than the “preserved wooded Boomerang’ in Australia.
-Aboriginal people demonstrate the knowledge of creation and the full use of this ancient tool.
-A knowledge passed on through their DNA.
-The same DNA that inspired the Australian ‘Leonardo Da Vinci ‘ David Unaipon [The man on the Australian $50 note] This brilliant aboriginal Australian inventor had the concept of the Helicopter two decades before others based on the Boomerang.
+Knowledge has been passed on through their DNA!
+The same DNA that inspired the Australian ‘Leonardo Da Vinci ‘ David Unaipon [The man on the Australian $50 note] brilliant aboriginal Scholar and inventor who had the concept of the Helicopter two decades before others based on the Boomerang.